kyleapearce/Address-Book/README.md

 This project is a single-page address book utilizing Vue.js as frontend framework and Flask to create a REST API as backend framework.
 In addition, the project utilizes a webservice integration to USPS for zip code lookup to get city and state.
-The Address Book utilizes Docker to start the services at the same time.
+The Address Book utilizes Docker to start the services using a single command.

 **Disclaimer:** *City State Lookup only works using a 5zip Zip Code.*